- Jody W. Deming

 UW Astrobiology Rotation Students/Visiting Students

-- Regina Carns, (UW AB program) examining the influence of extracellular polysaccharides on ions in sea ice brine pockets (rcarns AT uw DOT edu).
+- Paul Kintner (UW AB program) examining the fractionation of bacteria in sea ice as it freezes with respect to freezing rate and the presence of gels. (kintner AT uw DOT edu).

 Current Research Staff